Appendix A

 combat style: A combat style is a collection of maneuvers that some classes gain access to.
 For details, see Combat Styles.

 common language: Common languages are languages that are widely spoken.
-They are described in Table 8.4: Common Languages.
+They are described in Table ??: ??.

 concealment: Concealment represents effects which make a target harder to see, such as shadowy lighting.
 All targeted attacks against a creature or object with concealment from you have a 20% miss chance.
 For details, see Concealment.

-condition: A condition is an effect that lasts on a creature until it is removed by effects that remove conditions.
-All conditions are detrimental, and most are standard debuffs.
-Player characters can remove conditions with the recover ability or by taking a short rest, as well as with various special abilities (see Recover).
+condition: A condition is an effect that lasts on a creature until it is removed.
+Most conditions are standard debuffs.
+Player characters can remove conditions with a short rest, or with special abilities like recover (see Recover).
 For details, see Ability Durations.

 Constitution: Constitution is an attribute that measures your health and stamina.
 For details, see Constitution.

 cover: Cover represents any obstacle that physically prevents you from striking your target, such as a tree or intervening creature.
+It grants a +2 bonus to Armor, Brawn, and Reflex defenses.
 For details, see Cover.

-critical hit: When you make an attack, if your result beat the target’s defense by 10 or more, you get a critical hit.
-Unless otherwise noted, damaging attacks roll twice as many damage dice on a critical hit.
+critical hit: An attack that beats the target’s defense by 10 or more gets a critical hit.
+On a critical hit, a damaging attack rolls twice as many damage dice and doubles all flat damage modifiers, unless otherwise noted.
 For details, see Critical Hits.

-critical success: When you make a check, if your result beat the difficulty value by 10 or more, you get a critical success.
-Some abilities have special effects on critical successes.
+critical success: A check that beats the difficulty value by 10 or more gets a critical success.
+Some abilities have special effects on a critical success.

-damage: Many attacks deal damage to you when they hit.
+damage: Taking damage reduces a creature’s hit points.
 For details, see Taking Damage.

 darkvision: A creature with darkvision can see perfectly in complete darkness.
 For details, see Darkvision.